aeberspaecher/git-notes/README.rst

 am am still very new to ``git`` and trying to take notes on my personal progress with ``git``.

-There are two cheat sheets:
+There are two set of notes:

 - ``git-cheat-sheet.*`` is a rather long cheat sheet in English
 - ``git-mini-cheat-sheet.*`` is a 2-page essence of the longer version